awsdocs/elb-application-load-balancers-user-guide/doc_source/create-https-listener.md

 Application Load Balancers do not support mutual TLS authentication \(mTLS\)\.
 For mTLS support, create a TCP listener using a Network Load Balancer or a Classic Load Balancer and implement mTLS on the target\.

+Application Load Balancers do not support ED25519 keys\.

 The information on this page helps you create an HTTPS listener for your load balancer\.
 To add an HTTP listener to your load balancer, see [Create an HTTP listener for your Application Load Balancer](create-listener.md)\.

 **Contents**